somm15/somm15.github.io/_posts/2018-11-15-welcome-to-jekyll.md

 Launch the ssh-agent before using ssh-add otherwise, MacOS will start a default ssh-agent automatically {: .notice--warning}

+I wrote a plist file [Gist-plist] to launch the homebrew ssh-agent with the proper options rather than the default one.
+However, I can execute it only once, the second time will fail.
+I didn't solve it yet.
+{: .notice--info}

 To make it easier, I added the following lines to my .bash_profile:
 {% highlight bash %}
 export SSH_AUTH_SOCK=$SSH_AUTH_SOCK_LOCAL